safepay/sensor.willyweather/README.md

 Select "Show sub-items" next to "Weather" to reveal the sub-menu.

 Tick "Observational".

+Select "Show sub-items" next to "Forecasts" to reveal the sub-menu.

+Tick "Weather" and "Rainfall" and click "Next".

+Complete the process with your own information, including your credit card.

 ### Location Selection
 The location is determined from the closest station based on the lat/long in Home Assistant.